hugonz/do_im_inventory/README.md

 Role Variables
 --------------
-`gdoi_token`: the DO API token, you should create one for your user in digitalocean.com.
+`doim_token`: the DO API token, you should create one for your user in digitalocean.com.
 If not passed, the DO_API_TOKEN environment variable will be used.

 Dependencies
 ------------